ZP254/SuperSOM-code-for-mapping-microclimate-dissimilarity/README.md

 # SuperSOM code for mapping microclimate dissimilarity at courtyard scale

 This is templated tutorial.
-All **[here]** link will be renewed after the publication of the article
+All **[here]** link will be renewed after the publication of the article.

 The files incorporate the Super (Self-)Organising Map (SuperSOM) algorithms to measure the dissimilarity of urban microclimate (see attached paper [here] pending Elsevier publication).